annaesvensson/yellow-sitemap/README.md

 <p align="center"><img src="sitemap-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-sitemap/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use a sitemap

 The sitemap is available as `http://website/sitemap/` and `http://website/sitemap/page:sitemap.xml`.
 It's an overview of the entire website, only visible pages are included.